MichaelStott/tech-squawks/web/content/aws/overview/regions.md

 ### Regions

-An _AWS region_ is a geographic region that contains interconnected AWS data centers used for provisioning cloud resources.
-You can get a list of available regions for your AWS account by running the following commnad:
+An _AWS region_ is a geographic area that contains interconnected AWS data centers used for provisioning cloud resources.
+Available regions can be listed with the following CLI command:

 {{< tabs groupId="CLI" >}}
 {{% tab name="CLI" %}}